ipfs/ipfs-blog/src/_blog/libp2p-day-2022-recap.md

 @[youtube](0dKz_K-7eoI)

-Last but not least, the final talk was presented by Petar and was a very exciting way to cap off libp2p Day.
-Petar discussed peer ID distribution in the Kademlia DHT, problems that exist, and solutions to those problems.
-He showed that in an experiment (run many times over) of picking a thousand random numbers and inserting them into a binary tree, the distribution of leaf depths is always going to be the same, even though the tree is different each experiment.
+The final talk by Petar was a great way to cap off libp2p Day.
+Petar discussed peer ID distribution in the Kademlia DHT - existing problems and solutions to those problems.
+In the first half of the talk, he showed that in an experiment (run many times over) of picking a thousand random numbers and inserting them into a binary tree, the distribution of leaf depths is always going to be the same, even though the tree is different in each experiment.
 Furthermore, Petar described how a theorem that looks at distribution of depths in the tree can be used to summarize the imbalance/non-uniformity of the Kademlia binary tree.

-The second half of the talk provided a solution and described the power of two choices, an algorithm for picking peer IDs which results in an overall more balanced binary tree with a shallower depth distribution.
-Petar explains that a well balanced tree can gives us a better inference of network size.
+The second half of the talk provided a solution and described the power of two choices, an algorithm for picking peer IDs results in an overall more balanced binary tree with a shallower depth distribution.
+Petar explains that a well-balanced tree can give us a better inference of network size.

 ## Get Involved/Stay Tuned

-A big thank you to the attendees, speakers, and the organizers of libp2p Day! 🤩 It was a joy to have everyone together for the first libp2p Day and we hope to see you at the next one.
-To those who couldn’t make it this time, we also hope you can make it next time.
+A big thank you to the attendees, speakers, and organizers of libp2p Day! 🤩 It was a pleasure to have everyone together for the first libp2p Day and we hope to see you at the next one.
+To those who couldn’t make it this time around, we hope you can make it next time.
 Until then, these recordings will help you get up to speed.

 - If you’d like to get involved and contribute to libp2p, you can reach out to us using these means: [https://libp2p.io/#community](https://libp2p.io/#community)
-- If you’re a self starter and want to start pushing code immediately, feel free to ping the maintainers in any of these help wanted/good first issues: [go-libp2p](https://github.com/libp2p/go-libp2p/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22), [js-libp2p](https://github.com/libp2p/js-libp2p/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22), and [rust-libp2p](https://github.com/libp2p/rust-libp2p/issues?q=is%3Aopen+is%3Aissue+label%3Agetting-started).
+- If you’re a self-starter and want to start pushing code immediately, feel free to ping the maintainers in any of these help wanted/good first issues: [go-libp2p](https://github.com/libp2p/go-libp2p/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22), [js-libp2p](https://github.com/libp2p/js-libp2p/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22), and [rust-libp2p](https://github.com/libp2p/rust-libp2p/issues?q=is%3Aopen+is%3Aissue+label%3Agetting-started).
 - If you want to work in and around libp2p full-time, there are various teams hiring including the implementation teams.
 See [https://jobs.protocol.ai/jobs?q=libp2p](https://jobs.protocol.ai/jobs?q=libp2p) for opportunities across the [Protocol Labs Network](https://plnetwork.io/).
 - There is a call for participants in the [NAT Hole Punching Measurement Campaign](https://discuss.libp2p.io/t/call-for-participation-nat-hole-punching-measurement-campaign/1690).
 Please check it out, any help is appreciated!